12 Facilities Management Tips for Collecting and Using Workplace Data

 Demand for facility management professionals is on the rise, including those with advanced certifications and accreditations.
-Among the most sought-after are candidates with Facility Management Professional (FMP) certification.
+Among the most sought-after facility management certification is the Facility Management Professional (FMP) certification.
 Like any facility management certification, FMPs exhibit advanced knowledge of how to operate and orchestrate facilities.
-However, facility management professional certification sets these individuals apart in other ways.
+However, a facility management professional certification and other building management certifications sets these individuals apart in other ways.

-For businesses looking for a leader to help shape and mold their facilities, FMP certification is an attribute worth paying attention to.
+For businesses looking for a leader to help shape and mold their facilities, having a facility manager certification is an attribute worth paying attention to.
 It not only demonstrates a person’s understanding of critical facility management competencies, it’s also a sign of their ongoing commitment to the profession.

 What is FMP certification?